prajitdatta/whatthefork/README.md

 ### 🏷️ Category Filters — For People Who Have *Some* Standards
 Before rolling, narrow it down by mood:
 - **🎲 Anything!** — Full chaos mode.
 Absolute culinary roulette.
 May the odds be ever in your stomach's favour.
+- **🍛 Indian** — Curries, dals, biryanis, and the kind of food that makes your whole kitchen smell incredible for hours.
+- **🥢 Asian** — Stir-fries, ramen, and dishes that will make you question why you ever ordered takeaway.
 - **🍝 Italian** — Pasta, pizza, and the constant looming threat of a Roman nonna judging your technique from beyond.
-- **🥢 Asian** — Curries, stir-fries, and dishes that will make you question why you ever ordered takeaway.
 - **🌮 Mexican** — Tacos and more tacos.
 The correct answer was tacos all along.
 Kevin was right.
-- **🧀 Comfort Food** — Burgers, cheese, and zero regret.
-Maximum regret tomorrow.
-Worth it.
+- **🧀 Comfort Food** — Halloumi burgers, quesadillas, and shakshuka at any hour.
+Zero regret.
+Maximum satisfaction.
 - **🥗 Healthy** — For when you've eaten four smash burgers this week and your body is filing a formal complaint.
 - **⚡ Quick (<30 min)** — Because it's already 8pm and someone *forgot* to defrost anything.
 Again.
 - **✨ Impress Me** — For date nights, dinner parties, or when you need to prove you're a functioning adult with sophisticated taste.